 ServiceMaster Clean of Fraser Valley knows how important it is to remove dust, debris and allergens from workplace ventilation systems.
-When employees breathe clean, healthy air, their productivity increases, and they spend less time sick and away from work.
-ServiceMaster Clean uses proprietary products, equipment and methods to professionally clean air ventilation systems and improve the overall indoor air quality of your business.
+And as a result of COVID-19, keeping a clean and disinfected ventilation system is more important than ever.
+When employees are able to breathe clean, healthy air, productivity increases, and there is less chance of spreading air-borne infections.
+ServiceMaster Clean of Fraser Valley uses state-of-the-art proprietary products, equipment and procedures to professionally clean and disinfect air ventilation systems and improve the overall indoor air quality in your commercial facility.

 Power washing is an effective and timesaving method for cleaning building exteriors, sidewalks, pavement and parking areas.
-ServiceMaster Clean’s power washing service will remove accumulated grime and salt residue and leave your property looking fresh, clean and attractive.
+At ServiceMaster Clean of Fraser Valley, our professional power washing service will remove accumulated grime and salt residue from your property and leave it looking fresh, clean and attractive.

 More of our Specialty Services: